Our Vision

-In partnership with the San Manuel Band of Mission Indians, Claremont Graduate University is the home of the Yuhaaviatam Center for Health Studies, a research hub and living laboratory for health and well-being that is unique in higher education.
+The Yuhaaviatam Center for Health Studies is a research hub and living laboratory for health and well-being that is unique in higher education.

-CGU works with more than 300 health-related organizations to improve the quality of life, especially in communities most in need.
+CGU collaborates with more than 300 health-related organizations to improve the quality of life, especially in communities most in need.
 Our goal is to provide powerful, impactful solutions to seemingly intractable challenges.

 Our Center